collective/collective.megaphone/README.txt

 In order to include CAPTCHA fields, you must also install the collective.captcha or collective.recaptcha egg, and load its ZCML.

+If using collective.recaptcha, you must also configure your recaptcha keys via the /@@recaptcha-settings view.

 Credits
 =======